jaymehta-ce/swagger_nodeapi/README.md

     })
 ```

-# Run Test on starting of project
+# Run test command
+The below command will be run before the starting of project.
 ```
 mocha test/test.js
 ```